DCI Overview

 3. Disability Targeting

-Query disability registry for PWD status to determine eligibility:
+Query the disability registry for PWD status to determine eligibility:

 )